civican/legisinfo/42-1/bills/C-30/bill_text.md

     the common name of the agricultural product or food that the indication identifies and the category set out in the schedule to which it belongs;

-    the name of the responsible authority in relation to **the agricultural product or food** and the address of the responsible authority's principal office or place of business in Canada **or**, if the responsible authority has no office or place of business in Canada, the name and address in Canada of a person or firm on whom any document may be served with the same effect as if it had been served on the responsible authority itself.
+    the name of the responsible authority in relation to the agricultural product or food and the address of the responsible authority's principal office or place of business in Canada or, if the responsible authority has no office or place of business in Canada, the name and address in Canada of a person or firm on whom any document may be served with the same effect as if it had been served on the responsible authority itself.

-  **(4)** The Registrar shall remove an indication **or any translation of an indication** from the list
+  **(4)** The Registrar shall remove an indication or any translation of an indication from the list

-    on the publication of a statement by the Minister **on the website of the Canadian Intellectual Property Office specifying** that the indication **or the translation** is to be removed; or
+    on the publication of a statement by the Minister on the website of the Canadian Intellectual Property Office specifying that the indication or the translation is to be removed; or

     if the Federal Court makes an order under subsection 11.21(1) for the removal of the indication or the translation.

-  **(5)** The Registrar may, within six months after the day on which an indication **or a translation of an indication** is entered on the list, correct any error in that entry that is obvious from the documents relating to the indication **or the translation** in question that are, at the time that the entry is made, on file in the Registrar's office.
+  **(5)** The Registrar may, within six months after the day on which an indication or a translation of an indication is entered on the list, correct any error in that entry that is obvious from the documents relating to the indication or the translation in question that are, at the time that the entry is made, on file in the Registrar's office.

   **(6)** A copy of any entry on the list purporting to be certified to be true by the Registrar is evidence of the facts set out in it.